I remember one time I saw a high school classmate who asked me, "Hey Fred, what you've been up to?" And I said, "Working my way to prison."

 From there, I went to San Quentin Prison in California, and it just became madness.
 The racial tension between gangs was crazy tough.
 You never knew if you were going to get into a fight the next time you went on the yard.

 Through the grapevine, I heard that a friend of mine who had been released was back in the Los Angeles County Jail.
-I sent him a letter and asked him to subpoena me for his trial.
-I couldn't really help his case—I just wanted to get out of San Quentin.
-He sent for me, and I was transferred to the jail for the trial.
+It was 1976.
+I sent my friend a letter and asked him to subpoena me for his trial.
+Not because I could help his case—I just wanted to get out of San Quentin.
+Still, he sent for me, and I was transferred to the jail for the trial.

 I was put in a single cell under heavy guard, but the officers allowed me to go down to the law library to make phone calls.
 The first time I went, there was a guy I knew from San Quentin there.
 He was the leader of a rival gang.